omar-ahmd/Radiation_dose_Prediction/README.md

 cd <prb_dir>
 $ python3 DCNN/train.py --batch_size 64 --list_GPU_ids 1 --wandb --model DCNN --bottleneck Vit  --epochs 40 --iter-per-epoch 1000 --loss ROI_SM
 ```
+You can find the weighths of the models in [Weights](https://drive.google.com/file/d/1RGprRPdZqKoyj25Q5xivuKBKIyflnz2P/view?usp=share_link), to read any model you just need to use the arguments given below and put the weights in 'Output/' directory

 # Test
 tes file arguments: